-The construction of the Burgh le Marsh Bypass commenced on 4th September 2006 and was opened to traffic on 28 November 2007.
+The A158 Burgh le Marsh Bypass opened to traffic in November 2007.

-The Bypass has alleviated Burgh le Marsh from heavy through traffic and improve the overall quality of life for residents and enhance the character and attractiveness of the settlement which includes a Conservation Area.
+The Bypass has alleviated Burgh le Marsh from heavy through traffic, improved the overall quality of life for residents and enhanced the character and attractiveness of the settlement which includes a Conservation Area.

-Initially, it appeared that construction of the scheme would proceed in 2008 but extensive lobbying by the County Council and the state of readiness of the scheme was successful in achieving an immediate start of construction.
+Initially, it appeared that construction of the scheme would proceed in 2008 but extensive lobbying by the county council and the state of readiness of the scheme was successful in achieving an immediate start of construction at the end of 2006.
 Financial approval for the scheme to proceed was received in July 2006.
-The Orders for the scheme were subsequently confirmed.
+The legal orders for the scheme were subsequently confirmed.